 Welcome to my website.
-I am an assistant professor in the Department of Political Science at the University of California, Santa Barbara.
+I am an associate professor in the Department of Political Science and an affiliate in the Department of Geography at the University of California, Santa Barbara.

 My research seeks to explain how policies that change geographic space change American politics, and my broader research interests encompass American political development, public policy, political geography, and political methodology.
 My book, The Road to Inequality: How the Federal Highway Program Polarized America and Undermined Cities (Cambridge University Press, 2018) uses a range of new data sources constructed from public archives and databases to examine how the largest public works project in U.S. history created Republican suburbs, increased the urban-suburban political divide, and worsened spatial inequality in the nation's metro areas.